bjoleary/dxr/README.md

 Once you’ve read in the data from the panel and the evaluation, you can score the evaluation (qualitatively, future work needed for semi-quantitative and quantitative) using `score_evaluation()`.

+I’m actively working on code to calculate summary performance metrics based on this.

+## Roadmap and other notes

+There is much to do:

+-   Calculating summary statistics

+-   Printing snazzy tables

+-   Improving the approach to blinding

+-   Using data validation features to prevent improper inputs in Excel

+-   Checking the data-entry for obvious errors

+-   Enabling double-entry and checking for consistency between entries

+-   Providing template reports

+-   Making a nice R/Shiny frontend (I think I will call it “Dexter”.
+    This package sounds like “dexer” in my head already…)

+This and more to come.
+As my weekends permit.

+**Hey–that reminds me**: This is a hobby project and is built on my own time.
+It is not from my employer and it is *definitely* not endorsed by my employer.
+For that matter, it’s not even endorsed by me.
+(Also, see the license for some important disclaimers.)
+The government ethics experts I checked in with told me that open sourcing a hobby project isn’t a problem though, so here we go.

+They also said it was important that it is not intended for therapeutic
+use: So, don’t try to use this to make any health decisions or anything, okay?
+I’m not sure how you could, but I’m pretty sure anything you could come up with along those lines would be a pretty bad idea…

+This is currently in the “experimental” stage.
+I don’t mean this as “it’s fit for use in experiments.”
+It’s not: It’s under development, it has significant testing and verification gaps, and it has not been validated.

+I got the itch to build this after doing [some work](https://open.fda.gov/apis/device/covid19serology/) to evaluate the performance of serology assays.
+I incorporated some of the public data from that for tests and examples here, but this software is independent from that effort, and anything you see here that looks similar to that is not meaningful.
+What’s the *Law and Order* disclaimer?
+“Although inspired in part by a true incident, the following story is fictional and does not depict any actual person or event.”
+Think of the examples you see here like that.

+Anyway, in the course of that effort, I learned a lot from some really smart people, and I was able to automate some tasks that otherwise would have had to be done manually.
+You know how it is though: You build something and *then* you see all the ways you could have designed it differently or more flexibly.
+I’m starting from scratch here and have tried to make things a bit more general-purpose and configurable for a wider variety of diagnostic assay evaluations.

+I’ll be happy if this never does more than solidify some of what I learned from that effort.
+And, of course, I would like to take it a bit further than that if I can.
+Someday, I hope to get this to a point where you might be able to validate it and use it to improve the reliability of some of the analyses you do in your lab.
+Go ahead and give it a test run, be sure to let me know how it can be improved, and thanks for your interest! :-)